TraCE-21ka: Simulation of Transient Climate Evolution over the last

 Orbital Forcing

-According to Milankovitch theory, the ice age cycles were paced by the Earth's orbital variations, with Northern Hemisphere summer insolation intensity playing a dominant role in the grown and decay of Northern Hemisphere ice sheets.
-Orbital or astronomical forcing relates the well-known variations in the Earth's orbital parameters, eccentricity and precession, as well as changes in the axial tilt to changes in incoming solar radiation.
+According to Milankovitch theory, the ice age cycles are paced by the Earth's orbital variations, with Northern Hemisphere summer insolation intensity playing a dominant role in the growth and decay of Northern Hemisphere ice sheets.
+Orbital or astronomical forcing relates the well-known variations in the Earth's orbital parameters, eccentricity and precession, as well as changes in the axial tilt are well-known from precise astronomical calculations.
 These variations modulate the annual, seasonal, and latitudinal distributions and magnitudes of incoming solar radiation.
-The orbital parametersat LGM were only modestly different than today such that the latitudinal and seasonal distribution of incoming solar radiation were close to present.
+The orbital parameters at LGM were only modestly different than today such that the latitudinal and seasonal distributions of incoming solar radiation were close to present.
 During the transition from LGM to present, the effects of precession (primarily) but also the axial tilt resulted in large and out-of-phase anomalies of Northern Hemisphere versus Southern Hemisphere summer insolation.
 These anomalies peaked at ~12-11 ka.

 Atmospheric Greenhouse Gases (GHGs)